 Lynn Nottage is a Pulitzer Prize winning playwright and a screenwriter.
 Her plays have been produced widely in the United States and throughout the world.
-Sweat (Susan Smith Blackburn Prize) moved to Broadway after a sold out run at The Public Theater.
-It premiered and was commissioned by Oregon Shakespeare Festival American Revolutions History Cycle/Arena Stage, By The Way, Meet Vera Stark (Lilly Award, Drama Desk Nomination), Ruined (Pulitzer Prize, OBIE, Lucille Lortel, New York Drama Critics’ Circle, Audelco, Drama Desk, and Outer Critics Circle Award), Intimate Apparel (American Theatre Critics and New York Drama Critics’ Circle Awards for Best Play), Fabulation, or The Re-Education of Undine(OBIE Award), Crumbs from the Table of Joy, Las Meninas, Mud, River, Stone, Por’knockersand POOF!.
-She is currently developing a new play and multimedia performance installation based on two years of research and interviews conducted in Reading, PA. (w/ Oregon Shakespeare, Arena Stage & Labyrinth Theatre Company).
+Sweat (Pulitzer Prize, Susan Smith Blackburn Prize) moved to Broadway after a sold out run at The Public Theater.
+It premiered and was commissioned by Oregon Shakespeare Festival American Revolutions History Cycle/Arena Stage, By The Way, Meet Vera Stark (Lilly Award, Drama Desk Nomination), Ruined (Pulitzer Prize, OBIE, Lucille Lortel, New York Drama Critics’ Circle, Audelco, Drama Desk, and Outer Critics Circle Award), Intimate Apparel (American Theatre Critics and New York Drama Critics’ Circle Awards for Best Play), Fabulation, or The Re-Education of Undine(OBIE Award), Crumbs from the Table of Joy, Las Meninas, Mud, River, Stone, Por’knockersand POOF!. .
 In addition, she is working with composer Ricky Ian Gordon on adapting her play Intimate Apparel into an opera (commissioned by The Met/LCT).
-She is also developing OUT/LET a performance installation based on two years of interviews set to open at the Reading Railroad Station in Reading, PA in late Spring/early Summer.
+She is also developing This is Reading a performance installation based on two years of interviews set to open at the Franklin Street, Reading Railroad Station in Reading, PA in early Summer.

 She is the co-founder of the production company, Market Road Films, whose most recent projects include The Notorious Mr. Boutdirected by Tony Gerber and Maxim Pozdorovkin (Premiere/Sundance 2014), First to Fall directed by Rachel Beth Anderson (Premiere/ IDFA, 2013) and Remote Control (Premiere/Busan 2013- New Currents Award) Over the years, she has developed original projects for HBO, Sidney Kimmel Entertainment, Showtime, This is That and Harpo.
 She is writer/producer on the Netflix series She's Gotta Have It directed by Spike Lee.